skills/hello-github-actions/.github/steps/1-step.md

      pull-requests: write
    ```

-   > [!NOTE]
-   > This is an incomplete workflow file.
+   > 🪧 **Note**: This is an incomplete workflow file.
 It is normal if you receive an error message.
 One step at a time! 😎

 1. Commit your changes directly to the `welcome-workflow` branch.